jofbrvega/Examensarbete/README.md

 # Boilerplate

-Components library for Boilerplate.
+Components library for Boilerplate - Wordpress.
 Requirements for using the components are Tailwind and Advanced Custom Fields.

 ## Content Sections
 * [Navbar](./template-parts/global/global-header.php)